 33 Lakeshore Road, Unit 15, St. Catharines, Ontario L2N 7B3

-Paraphernalia must be returned unopened and unused within 14 days for a full refund.
+Products with the seal in-tact must be returned within 7 days for a full refund.

 Unfortunately as we are a recreational store, we cannot offer any sort of compassionate pricing or discounts for medical users.